La Clinica de La Raza

 Despite a variety of challenges, the Fruitvale and San Antonio

-neighborhoods are vibrant, lively communities where residents
+neighborhoods were vibrant, lively communities where residents

-are actively involved in improving their surroundings and their
+were actively involved in improving their surroundings and their

 lives.
 Through its use of TTM and empathetic promotoras,